h1data/M4L-MIDI-tool-examples/memo/README.md

 You can execute heavier procedure only when the input array of notes or the dictionary of scale has been changed.

-It can be implemented by `js`, but `dict.compare` would be more efficient because there are no deep comparison method in native methods of JavaScript and you have to iterate every element in objects.<br>
+It can be implemented by `js`, but `dict.compare` would be more efficient because there are no deep comparison method in native methods of JavaScript and you have to iterate every element in objects.[^2]<br>
 Off course, `dict.compare` object itself produces some computation costs.

 _TODO_: research if we should use `@unordered`